Our Contributions

 What is a Community Contribution Company (CCC)?

 A CCC is a hybrid incorporation model that supports companies in creating positive social outcomes through business.
-This means we operate much like any other business, but with a mandate to contribute 60 percent of our profits back into communities.
+This means we operate much like any other business, but with a mandate to contribute a significant of our profits back into communities.
 It’s a sustainable business model that benefits the community.
 Imagine what our world would look like if more businesses were structured like this!

 What is a Community Contribution Company (CCC)?

 A CCC is a hybrid incorporation model that supports companies in creating positive social outcomes through business.
-This means we operate much like any other business, but with a mandate to contribute 60 percent of our profits back into communities.
+This means we operate much like any other business, but with a mandate to contribute a significant of our profits back into communities.
 It’s a sustainable business model that benefits the community.
 Imagine what our world would look like if more businesses were structured like this!

 Our approach to community contributions